Tetraodontiformes: Description

 Their jaws are aided by powerful muscles, and many species also have pharyngeal teeth to further process prey items, because the Tetraodontiformes prey mostly on hard-shelled invertebrates, such as crustaceans and shellfish.

 The Molidae are conspicuous even within this oddball order; they lack swim bladders and spines, and are propelled by their very tall dorsal and anal fins.
 The caudal peduncle is absent and the caudal fin is reduced to a stiff rudder-like structure.
 Molids are pelagic rather than reef-associated and feed on soft-bodied invertebrates, especially jellyfish.

 Families

+The Tetraodontiformes contains the following suborders and families, based on Eschmeyer's Catalog of Fishes and Santini & Tyler (2003):